 Symphony No. 5 in E minor, Opus 64

-Piotr Ilyich Tchaikovsky was born on April 25 (old style)/May 7 (new style), 1840, at Votkinsk, in the district of Viatka, Russia, some seven hundred miles east-northeast of Moscow, and died on October 25/November 6, 1893, in Saint Petersburg.
-He composed his Fifth Symphony between May and August 26, 1888, mostly in Frolovskoe, outside Moscow.
-The work was premiered on November 17, 1888, in Saint Petersburg, with the composer conducting the Saint Petersburg Philharmonic Society.
-It bears a dedication to Count Ave-Lallemant, Chairman of the Committee of the Hamburg Philharmonic Society.
-Theodore Thomas introduced the work to the United States at a New York concert in March 1889.
-The first San Francisco Symphony performances were given in March 1914 under the direction of Henry Hadley.
-Herbert Blomstedt conducted the most recent performances here, this past February.
-The score calls for three flutes (third doubling piccolo), two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, and strings.
-Performance time: about fifty minutes.
+Piotr Ilyich Tchaikovsky was born at Votkinsk in the district of Viatka on May 7, 1840, and died in Saint Petersburg on November 18, 1893.
+He composed his Symphony No. 5 between May and August 26, 1888, conducting the premiere himself in Saint Petersburg on November 17 that year.
+Theodore Thomas introduced the work in North America at a concert in New York on March 5, 1889.
+The San Francisco Symphony first played the Tchaikovsky Fifth in March 1914, with Henry Hadley conducting.
+The most recent performances were conducted by Semyon Bychkov in September 2012.
+The work is scored for three flutes (third doubling piccolo), two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, and strings.
+Performance time: about forty-nine minutes.

 More About the Music